 We "incorporate by reference" into this prospectus certain information filed with the SEC, which means that we can disclose important information to you by referring you to those documents.
 The information incorporated by reference is an important part of this prospectus.
 Certain information that is subsequently filed with the SEC will automatically update and supersede information in this prospectus and in our other filings with the SEC.
-We incorporate by reference the documents listed below and any future filings American Tower Corporation may make with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934 after the date of filing of the initial registration statement of which this prospectus is a part and before the sale of all the securities covered by this prospectus, provided, however, that we are not incorporating any information furnished under Item 9 (Item 7.01) or Item 12 (Item 2.02) of any Current Report on Form 8-K (unless otherwise indicated):
+We incorporate by reference the documents listed below and any future filings American Tower Corporation may make with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934 after the date of filing of Amendment No. 1 to the registration statement of which this prospectus is a part and before the sale of all the securities covered by this prospectus, provided, however, that we are not incorporating any information furnished under Item 9 (Item 7.01) or Item 12 (Item 2.02) of any Current Report on Form 8-K (unless otherwise indicated):

-- American Tower Corporation's Annual Report on Form 10-K for the year ended December 31, 2003 filed with the SEC on March 12, 2004; - American Tower Corporation's Current Reports on Form 8-K filed with the SEC on January 20, 2004, January 27, 2004, February 18, 2004 and February 23, 2004; and - the description of American Tower Corporation's Class A common stock contained in its registration statement on Form 8-A (File No. 001-14195) filed on June 4, 1998.
+- American Tower Corporation's Annual Report on Form 10-K for the year ended December 31, 2003 filed with the SEC on March 12, 2004; - American Tower Corporation's Quarterly Report on Form 10-Q for the quarter ended March 31, 2004 filed with the SEC on May 10, 2004; - American Tower Corporation's Current Reports on Form 8-K filed with the SEC on January 20, 2004, January 27, 2004, February 18, 2004, February 23, 2004, April 27, 2004 and May 25, 2004; and - the description of American Tower Corporation's Class A common stock contained in its registration statement on Form 8-A (File No. 001-14195) filed on June 4, 1998.